AdobeDocs/experience-manager-cloud-service.en/help/security/jwt-credentials-deprecation-in-adobe-developer-console.md

 AEM features do not currently support OAuth Server-to-Server credentials.
 Support will come by early April 2024 through an AEM release for AEM as a Cloud Service, and a small, dedicated Service Pack for AEM 6.5.
 You may have received an email instructing you to migrate your credentials, but rest assured that you can and should hold off on the migration until AEM supports the new credential type.

-The sections below list of the scenarios where customers must replace their Service Account (JWT) credentials with OAuth Server-to-Server credentials, once AEM supports them.
+The sections below list of the scenarios where customers must (or must not) replace their Service Account (JWT) credentials with OAuth Server-to-Server credentials, **once AEM supports them**.
 [Read how](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/#migration-overview) to replace the credentials.

 >[!NOTE]
 >